Simpleshaikh1/OOP-SCHOOL-LIBRARY-RUBY/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: run this project by typing ruby follow by the file name.

 <!--
 Example command: